Netflix/security_monkey/docs/dev_setup_ubuntu.rst

 Development Setup on Ubuntu
 ************

-Please follow the instructions below for setting up the Security Monkey development environment on Mac OS X.
+Please follow the instructions below for setting up the Security Monkey development environment on Ubuntu Trusty (14.04).

 AWS Credentials
 ==========================